-5. Provide the name and contact information of the person responsible for implementing or
+5. Provide the name and contact information of the person responsible for implementing or coordinating implementation of the SWMP.

 Prefix (Mr. or Ms.): Mr.

 First and Last Name: Justin Klump

 Title: Municipal Consultant

 Organization Name: Storm Water Solutions, LLC

 Phone Number: 281.736.4465

 Fax Number:

 Email: JTKlump@swstx.com

 Mailing Address: 16110 Hollister St.

 City, State, and Zip Code: Houston, TX 77066

 Dis scharge Information

 1. What is the name of the waterbody(ies) receiving stormwater discharges from the MS4?
-Mustang Bayou
+Dickinson Bayou Tidal, Dickinson Bayou above Tidal, Highland Bayou, Halls Bayou Tidal, Willow Bayou, Cloud Bayou

 2. What is the classified segment number(s) that the discharges will eventually reach?
-2432
+1103, 1104, 2424

 Does the small MS4 discharge directly or indirectly into the classified segment(s)?

-☐ Directly
+☑ Directly

-□ Indirectly
+☐ Indirectly

 3. Are any of the waterbody(ies) receiving discharges from the small MS4 identified as impaired waters (Category 4 or 5) in the Texas Integrated Report of Surface Water Quality ?

 ⊠ Yes

 What is the name of the impaired waterbody(ies) receiving the discharge from the small MS4?
-Chocolate Bayou
+Dickinson Bayou Tidal , Dickinson Bayou above Tidal , West Bay , Highland Bayou , Halls Bayou Tidal

 What is/are the pollutants(s) of concern?
-Dioxin in edible tissue , PCBs in edible tissue
+Bacteria , depressed dissolved oxygen , dioxin in edible tissue , PCBs in edible tissue

 □ No

 4. Does the impaired water body(ies) have a TMDL (Category 4 waterbody)?

-☐ Yes
+⊠ Yes

 What is/are the pollutants with a TMDL?

-⊠ No
+Bacteria

+□No

+Marie San Carlo Ca